zachary-kaelan/RustSapphoLib/README.md

 ### Selfish_Altruistic

 This trait reflects whether the action is motivated by the benefit of others or self-interest.
-Altruistic verbs (e.g., "help," "sacrifice") focus on others’ well-being, while Selfish verbs (e.g., "hoard," "exploit") focus on personal gain.
+Altruistic verbs (e.g., "help", "sacrifice") focus on othersâ€™ well-being, while Selfish verbs (e.g., "hoard", "exploit") focus on personal gain.

 ***

 ### Deceptive_Sincere

 This would reflect whether the action is manipulative or transparent.
-Verbs like "mislead" or "lie" would be Deceptive, while "confess" or "promise" would be Sincere.
+Deceptive verbs (e.g., "mislead", "lie") intentionally spread misinformation, while Sincere verbs (e.g., "confess", "promise") clearly convey the known state of reality.

 ***

 ### Submissive_Dominant

 This trait reflects the power dynamic in the action.
-Dominant actions (e.g., "order," "enforce") impose the will of the actor, while Submissive actions (e.g., "obey," "yield") reflect yielding to others.
+Dominant actions (e.g., "order", "enforce") impose the will of the actor, while Submissive verbs (e.g., "obey", "yield") reflect yielding to others.

 ***

 ### Cold_Emotional

 This measures the emotional tone or passion behind the action.
-Emotional actions (e.g., "weep," "shout") are driven by strong feelings, while Cold actions (e.g., "calculate," "ignore") are detached and unemotional.
+Emotional actions (e.g., "weep", "shout") are driven by strong feelings, while Cold verbs (e.g., "calculate", "ignore") are detached and unemotional.

 ***